Difference between President and Prime Minister

 Currently, Mr Narendra Modi is serving the country as the Prime Minister

 The President of India is entitled to legislative, executive, and judicial powers by the Indian Constitution.
 He is the Commander in Chief of the Armed Forces of India.
-He appoints Governors of the States, Attorney General, the Chief Justice of India, High Court Judges, Judges of the Supreme Court, etc. To know who is bigger, President or Prime Minister, look at their powers listed below.
+He appoints Governors of the States, the Attorney General, the Chief Justice of India, High Court Judges, Judges of the Supreme Court, etc.

 - He/She can also declare a financial emergency under Article 360.